Street trading

 Our Street Trading policy explains how we deal with applications for street trading consents.

-• Written permission to trade at the site
+• Evidence of permission to trade at the location (if applicable)

 If you do not provide all relevant information there could be a delay with your application.